Igfig/fortuna/README.md

 # fortuna
-Fortuna dicebot Written in Python.
+The Fortuna dicebot is a being of exceptional power and sass.